 Harvard Medical School

-Director, Research Program in Men’s Health: Aging and Metabolism
+- Director, Research Program in Men’s Health: Aging and Metabolism, BWH

 Dr. Bhasin is an internationally recognized expert in human aging, clinical trials of function promoting therapies for older adults, functional decline in aging, and testosterone biology.
 He chaired the Endocrine Society’s Expert Panel for the development of Guidelines for Testosterone Therapy.
 He is a translational researcher, with over 250 peer-reviewed manuscripts, 130 reviews and book chapters.
 Dr. Bhasin’s research has led to new applications of androgens and selective androgen receptor modulators.
 His pioneering research in androgen biology and anabolic therapies for aging-associated sarcopenia has been supported by several NIH-funded grants.